cjdbarlow/bedside-notebook/anaesthesia/ent/jet-vent.md

 150-300cpm.
 Increasing frequency **reduces** tidal volume.
 * FiO2: 1.0
 * I-time: 20%
 Adjust 20-70%.
-Increasing IT increases tidal volume.
+Increasing inspiratory time increases tidal volume.
 * Pause pressure: 2mbar
 10-40mbar.
 This is the pressure measured at the tip of the ventilation catheter ~1ms before the next jet.